karismatic-megafauna/nonote/README.md

 # nonote

 Nonote is a Command Line Node application for taking notes from the command line in Git Hub flavored Markdown!
-> Disclaimer, I have not tested this on anything but a mac...so please report funk on other Linux distros

 ## Motivation